Raku/nqp/docs/ops.markdown

 ## execname `moar` `js`
 * `execname(--> str)`

-It's used to implement `$*EXECUTABLE` in Perl 6, and is the name of the current "executable".
+It's used to implement `$*EXECUTABLE` in Raku, and is the name of the current "executable".
 So if you run `./raku-m ....` then it'll be the `./raku-m`.
 It's actually set at present by passing a `--execname=` argument to MoarVM, since `raku` is actually a shell script.
 But when we do get to